albirrkarim/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

 pm2 save
 ```

-For the reticulum we need make a bash script for automatic start
+For the reticulum, we need to make a bash script for automatic start

 Thanks to [this](https://stackoverflow.com/questions/12973777/how-to-run-a-shell-script-at-startup)